subsoap/defblend/README.md

-# defblend
+# DefBlend
 Blend solid colors with your sprites in Defold using various blending modes.
-Useful for effects!
+Useful for special effects!
+Can be used on render targets too.

 (Blending with textures is possible to add too but not in this version.)